SeAMKedu/hydraulic_system_example_sim/README.md

 ![model_highest_level](/images/model2.png)

 ## System description
--The purpose of the system is to open and close the safety gate.
+- The purpose of the system is to open and close the safety gate.
--Energy is fed to the system by an ideal flow source -The control valve is used to define the motion direction.
+- Energy is fed to the system by an ideal flow source
+- The control valve is used to define the motion direction.
--The hydraulic cylinder generates the force required to open or close the gate.
+- The hydraulic cylinder generates the force required to open or close the gate.

 ## Simulink model and parameter file description